rev-kchilds/Project1/README.md

     * The Use Case and Activity diagrams are **not** all of the required functionalities you need, but are good to look at to make sure your application is flowing properly.

 * Let me reiterate - HELP EACH OTHER!
 Don't spend 3 hours on the same problem when you could talk it out with your peers after ~1 hour of bashing your head against stackoverflow.com.
-But of course, do you own work and make sure to actually learn or you'll have a bad time during P2.
+But of course, do your own work and make sure to actually learn or you'll have a bad time during P2.